ntclark/PostScript/EnVisioNateSW_Renderer/rendererDemo/Readme.md

 Indeed, there is no real connection between this object and *any* actual window in your software.
 The *only* connection is through a device context.
 And this can be **any** device context from any window in your system, **OR** to a printer, **OR** to a bitmap. yes, you can use this COM component simply to create bitmaps.
 Maybe it does not not even need be visual in your system.
+Maybe your system is a console application - no problem, this component is still 100% useful in this scenario.

 Like I've said, this is a simple as possible, yet powerful and hopefully very useful in your projects.